Lucy (2014 film): Music and soundtrack

-The film's original score was composed by Éric Serra, who has scored all of Besson's films apart from Angel-A and The Family.
+The film's score was composed by Éric Serra, who has scored all of Besson's films except Angel-A and The Family.
+British musician Damon Albarn contributed the song "Sister Rust".
 The soundtrack was released on 22 July 2014 by Back Lot Music.

+The Introitus of Mozart's Requiem features in the score at the moment of Lucy's awakening.

 Marketing

-Several print and digital posters were issued by the distributor Universal Pictures for Lucy, with the theatrical release poster including the tagline: "The average person uses 10% of their brain capacity.
+Distributor Universal Pictures issued several print and digital posters for Lucy.
+The theatrical release poster had this tagline: "The average person uses 10% of their brain capacity.
 Imagine what she could do with 100%."
-On 15 August 2014 Universal Pictures released two advance posters for the upcoming comedy film Dumb and Dumber To that spoofed the theatrical release poster for Lucy, also a Universal Pictures-distributed film.
-The two spoof posters were made public via Tweets from the Twitter accounts of Jim Carrey and Jeff Daniels.
+On 15 August 2014, Universal Pictures released two advance posters for the upcoming comedy film Dumb and Dumber To that spoofed the theatrical release poster for Lucy.